What is Dyslexia?

 A dyslexia diagnosis is in large part determined by how reading compares to other learning skills.
 An otherwise grade-level student may be behind in reading.
 Equally, a gifted student who is reading at grade level may be dyslexic.

 A formal evaluation will assess intellectual ability, auditory processing, psycho-linguistic processing, and academic skills.
 It takes into account the individual’s family background and overall school performance.
+More on tests for dyslexia here.

 Types of Dyslexia